 Nanoscale polymer-based drug delivery systems

 The most effective vaccines contain a living antigen: this leads to a robust immune response, but there is a risk that the antigen could regain virulence and become dangerous.
 For safety reasons, modern vaccines increasing use subunits of the pathogen as antigens.
 To stimulate an immune response to these, "adjuvants" are added to kick-start the immune system.
 Most commonly, "alum" (usually aluminium oxyhydroxide; AlOOH) is used as the adjuvant.
 Alum provokes strong antibody-mediated immunity against bacterial toxins, but cannot stimulate the cellular immune response required to eliminate virally infected cells or cancers.
-Working with collaborators in Oxford and Ghent we are developing alternative inorganic vaccine adjuvants to drive different and/or more powerful immune responses, and have recently patented significant developments in this area.
+We are developing alternative inorganic vaccine adjuvants to drive different and/or more powerful immune responses, and have recently patented significant developments in this area.